determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/install-on-slurm.rst

    ``/var/log/messages`` or ``journalctl --since=10m -u determined-master``, make the needed changes to the ``/etc/determined/master.yaml`` file, and restart the determined-master.

 #.
-If using Singularity and the compute nodes of your cluster do not have internet connectivity to
+If the compute nodes of your cluster do not have internet connectivity to download Docker images,
-   download Docker images, see :ref:`slurm-image-config`.
+   see :ref:`slurm-image-config`.

 #.
+Log into Determined, see :ref:`users`.
+The Determined user must be linked to a user on the HPC
+   cluster, see :ref:`run-as-user`.

-Verify the configuration by sanity-checking your Determined Slurm configuration:
+#.
+Verify the configuration by sanity-checking your Determined configuration:

    .. code:: bash